mertvn/vnsorter/README.md

   "discard_publishers": true or false

     you'll want to set this as false if you are sorting translations

+"never_ask": true or false
+  try to match everything automatically, skip if unsure
 ### You probably want to leave these on their default settings

   "blacklist": true or false